chaolinzhanglab/PlotPWM.jl/README.md

 - $\beta_\alpha$ denotes the genomic background frequency of nucleotide $\alpha$.

 ### Default genomic background
 By default, the background model assumes a uniform distribution of nucleotides, with each nucleotide having a frequency of $\beta=(0.25, 0.25,0.25,0.25)$.
-I In this case, the information content $IC(c_i)$ simplifies to:
+In this case, the information content $IC(c_i)$ simplifies to:

 $$IC(c_i)=2+\sum_{\alpha}f_{\alpha i}\log_2 f_{\alpha i}$$

-This formula illustrates why the y-axis of the plot ranges from  0 to 2.
+This formula illustrates why the y-axis of the plot ranges from  $0$ to $2$.

 ## Acknowledgement
 This code repo modifies the code using the awesome work from https://github.com/BenjaminDoran/LogoPlots.jl.